Ada-Developers-Academy/daily-curriculum/week01/tuesday/railsbridge-setup.md

 Heroku will send you an activation email.
 Open it and click on the activation link.
 It will take you to the Heroku site.
 Enter and confirm your password.
 Hit Save.

+Heroku *can* be a free service, but you will eventually have to add a credit card (I think after 5 apps), although it is still free unless you use add-ons or increase the preformance.
+The value Heroku provides is worth hundreds of dollars, feel lucky that this exists and all you have to do it provide a number and not actually pay anything.

 ## Install Heroku Toolbelt

 https://toolbelt.heroku.com/